 Although anyone can develop neuroinvasive disease, some people are more likely to suffer this severe form of infection than others; individuals over 60 years of age are at higher risk, as are those with chronic illness such as cancer, diabetes, kidney disease or heart disease.
 Those whose immune systems are suppressed from disease or medication, such as medications to prevent rejection of an organ transplant, are more likely to develop neuroinvasive disease.

-In 2017, every state (except Alaska and Hawaii) and the District of Columbia, reported human WNV infections.
-The states with the most cases per 100,000 people were Utah, Arizona, New Mexico, Mississippi, North Dakota, South Dakota and Nebraska.
-Tennessee had a high number of cases in 2017 compared to the preceding few years, 32 total, with no deaths reported.
+In 2018, every state (except Alaska and Hawaii) and the District of Columbia, reported human WNV infections.
+The states with the most cases per 100,000 people were Montana, North Dakota, South Dakota, Nebraska, Iowa and Mississippi.

 Because WNV is spread by mosquitoes, the only way to prevent infection is by reducing exposure to mosquitos.
 Culex mosquitos breed in standing water that collects in any type of container.
 They are frequently found around homes and like to feed at night.